RESEARCH STARTER

 Located in Central Europe, Austria (German: Österreich, or "eastern realm") is both one of the oldest and youngest European countries.
 Austria was originally established in the Middle Ages as a "march" or border province of the Holy Roman Empire.
 The modern Republic of Austria, a landlocked nation, was established following World War I after the breakup of the Austro-Hungarian Empire, which had included the now-independent countries of Slovenia, the Czech Republic, Slovakia, and Hungary.

 Austria's neighbors include Czech Republic, Germany, Hungary, Italy, Liechtenstein, Slovakia, Slovenia, and Switzerland.
 Austria was part of Nazi Germany during World War II but regained independence and established a democratic government after the war.
 The economy is diverse and well developed.
 Major industries include manufacturing, financial services, and tourism.
-Vienna, the capital, has been a major political and cultural center for centuries and is known for its music and theater.
+Vienna, the capital city, has long served as a major political and cultural center and is widely recognized for a rich tradition of music and theater.

 Note: unless otherwise indicated, statistical data in this article is sourced from the CIA World Factbook, as cited in the bibliography.